Pickup, Delivery, and Shipping Options/Policy

 II.
 Sale Info

 These Ficus beginner-friendly bonsai starters I sell quickly for a low price so the stock is always rotating.
 This makes them not great to put online since that is a time-consuming process but some available are pictured below.
 If interested in buying one, please feel free to contact me for updated pictures of the latest options.
-For Ficus, I have begun experimenting by providing them to Yelo Apple, one of my In-Person Bonsai Partner locations and you can also find them there in addition to contacting me.

 A. Ficus macrocarpa